The Jumping Off Point

 Still under the delusion that I just needed to alter my drinking, when I returned home four months later I drank.
 I committed to just drinking beer and that worked, until it didn’t.
 I was going to the same places at the same times with the same people that didn’t reach out when I was gone.
 They’re getting hammered and having a ball and I’m drinking my beer feeling as excluded as ever.
 One night amidst the partying I just snuck over to the other side of the bar and ordered my usual, double vodka grapefruit, and just like that I felt apart of again.
 That night I went back to a friends house where I was being allowed to stay.
 I tried to make food and fell asleep with food on the stove.
 Long story short, almost burned their house down.
 Completely unaware of what happened, I am told that the roommates didn’t feel safe with me in the house and that I wasn’t allowed to stay there anymore.
 With a cavalier attitude I shrugged it off not willing own up to, let alone, address the issue...right back to avoidance.

 The next day I’m sitting at the bar leisurely having a beer as though I wasn’t technically homeless and that I hadn’t disrespected and alienated the friends that had opened up their home to me.
 Then an old drinking buddy strolls in and before any salutations can be exchanged I suggest a bar crawl.
 “Let’s take a shot at every bar from Chapel Hill to Carrboro.”
 For those of you not from my hometown, that’s 16 bars, 16 shots while chasing them with either beer or cocktails.
-By the time we reached Carrboro we were obviously over the top wasted.
+By the time we reached Carrboro we were obviously over-the-top wasted.
 I’m playing a video game when I turn around to see my best friend not looking happy.
-He pulls me out of the bar and takes me to a mutual friend’s house who’d quit drinking a few years prior where they hit me another shot, a shot of reality.
+He pulls me out of the bar and takes me to a mutual friend’s house who’d quit drinking a few years prior where they hit me with another shot, a shot of reality.
 Much of that talk I don’t remember clearly but after that I do remember him taking me to a coffee shop where I reached The Jumping Off Point.

 I didn’t want to live like I was living any longer.
 I cried my soul out on that coffee shop porch repeatedly uttering the words “I just want to be normal.”
 I physically, emotionally, and mentally could not continue another day.
 If my not drinking meant I was going to be friendless and alone in a dark room (which is def what I thought was going to be the case), I wanted that more than I wanted another drink.
 I was exhausted.
 Tired of faking happy, tired of faking friendships, tired of ruining everything I touched, tired of hating myself, tired of faking life.
 That was the last drink I took.